Joseph Hollowed picture

 Research

 I am currently a member of the Jablonowski Atmospheric Dynamics Modeling Group at the University of Michigan in Ann Arbor, MI.
-Most of my time is spent outfitting computational climate models with interesting idealized capabilities.
+Most of my time is spent analyzing the climatic impact of simulated volcanic eruptions, and outfitting climate models with interesting idealized capabilities.
 See my slide decks, publications and GitHub repositories for samples of recent work.

 I was previously a student in computational cosmology at Argonne National Laboratory's CPAC group.
 For samples of my work there, see my description of our method of post-processed lightcone construction, as well as our paper detailing the creation of the DC2 synthetic galaxy catalog for the LSST DESC.